 It is no coincidence that countries affected by humanitarian crises and conflict are the riskiest for mothers and babies.
 Access to essential services before, during, and after pregnancy in these settings is severely restricted.
 As the number of people affected by conflict, natural disasters, and other emergencies increases, the gap between needs and resources is growing.
 There is a growing demand from responders and governments to provide for the most vulnerable groups.
 When a baby is born in an emergency setting, the number of risks that are encountered in the first days of life may seem insurmountable — but even in these precarious situations, many of the deaths that occur around the time of birth are preventable.
 We can do something to help.

-The global health cluster that is led by the World Health Organization has agreed on the Minimum Initial Service Package for reproductive health in crisis situations.
+The global health cluster that is led by the World Health Organization has agreed on and recently revised the Minimum Initial Service Package for reproductive health in crisis situations.
 Interagency Field Manual and MISP reference sheet are also available.
-Recognizing the gap for newborns, an inter-agency collaboration including representatives from UN agencies, the U.S. Centers for Disease Control and Prevention, International Medical Corps, Save the Children, the Women’s Refugee Commission, and World Vision have come together to generate additional evidence and guidelines and coordinate advocacy for newborn health in humanitarian emergencies.
+Recognizing the gap for newborns, an inter-agency group of stakeholders and UN agencies developed additional evidence and guidelines, and coordinate advocacy for newborn health in humanitarian emergencies.
 They aim to galvanize efforts to ensure that life-saving care is available even in the most difficult of circumstances.